-7.3 Individual recognition by the Registrar
+7.3 Individual recognition by the DIFCA

-- 7.3.1 A person may apply to the Registrar to be approved as an insolvency practitioner.
-An application for approval shall be made in such form as the Registrar may prescribe from time to time. - 7.3.2 The Registrar may prescribe such conditions to, or restrictions on, the grant of an approval as the Registrar sees fit.
-A person in respect of whom an approval is in force shall comply with such conditions or restrictions. - 7.3.3 A person who has received an approval is qualified as an insolvency practitioner, subject to the terms of such approval, provided that such approval has not been suspended, revoked or lapsed. - 7.3.4 The Registrar may suspend or revoke an approval under this Regulation 7.3 if the Registrar considers suspension or revocation to be in the best interests of the DIFC.
+- 7.3.1 A person may apply to the DIFCA to be approved as an insolvency practitioner.
+An application for approval shall be made in such form as the DIFCA may prescribe from time to time. - 7.3.2 The DIFCA may prescribe such conditions to, or restrictions on, the grant of an approval as it sees fit.
+A person in respect of whom an approval is in force shall comply with such conditions or restrictions. - 7.3.3 A person who has received an approval is qualified as an insolvency practitioner, subject to the terms of such approval, provided that such approval has not been suspended, revoked or lapsed. - 7.3.4 The DIFCA may suspend or revoke an approval under this Regulation 7.3 if it considers suspension or revocation to be in the best interests of the DIFC.